PrestaShop/prestashop-specs/content/1.7/back-office/catalog/products/add-edit-v2.md

 If the product is already associated with categories, then the categories branches are opened until the categories associated are displayed.

 - **Main category** - Drop-list - It displays the full path of the associated categories.
 By default, at the creation of the product, the ‘Home’ category is selected as the main category.
+If categories have the same name, the tags display the parent’s path association until the parents are different.
+If 2 categories have the same complete tree structure then it displays all category IDs and all its parents.

 The main category defines the product URL and the breadcrumb of the front office.